lhico/roms_idealized_exps/experiments/experiment03/README.md

 # Experiment 03
-This case consists of non-stratified fields with wind parallel to the coast (in this case we will the stress momentum flux).
+This case consists of non-stratified fields with wind parallel to the coast (in this case we will set the stress momentum flux).
 The upwelling.h example is the basis to  this project.

 1. Set up the directory